Cumulonimbus flammagenitus: 2020 Creek fire, United States

 On 4 September 2020, the Creek Fire began in the Big Creek drainage area between Shaver Lake and Huntington Lake, California.
-By 8 September 2020, the fire was among the 20 largest wildfires ever seen in California, with an area of 152,833 acres burnt and 0% containment.
+By 8 September 2020, the fire was among the 20 largest wildfires ever seen in California, with an area of 152833 acre burnt and 0% containment.
 The rapidly growing wildfire, aided by hot, windy, and dry weather, drought, and beetle-killed timber, created a pyrocumulonimbus cloud.
 According to NASA, it is the largest such cloud ever seen in the United States.

 2021 British Columbia firestorm, Canada

 Widespread cumulonimbus flammagenitus appeared over British Columbia and northwestern Alberta in connection with the 2021 British Columbia wildfires, many of which were exacerbated by the historic 2021 Western North America heat wave.
 In just 15 hours, between 3pm June 30 and 6am July 1, 710,117 lightning strikes were recorded, of which 112,803 were cloud-to-ground strokes.

-This activity followed several days of unprecedented temperature highs in late June, including Canada's highest-ever recorded temperature of 49.6°C in Lytton, British Columbia (also known as Camchin or ƛ'q'əmcín).
+This activity followed several days of unprecedented temperature highs in late June, including Canada's highest-ever recorded temperature of 49.6 C in Lytton, British Columbia (also known as Camchin or ƛ'q'əmcín).
 At least 19 wildfires ignited between June 27 and 29, but most remained under 5 hectare; one fire, however, grew to at least 2 km2 by June 29, prompting evacuations.
 On June 30, two large fires spread out of control, one near Kamloops Lake which grew to 200 km2 by evening, and the other north of Lillooet, which similarly grew to tens of square kilometres that day. at least two residents were unable to escape due to the speed of the firestorm's advance and perished when a utility pole was blown down on them by flames.

 2021 Bootleg Fire, United States

-During the Bootleg Fire in Oregon in July 2021, an NWS forecaster told the New York Times that the fire had created pyrocumulus clouds almost daily, with some reaching as high as 30,000 feet; the fire also caused a pyrocumulonimbus cloud to form nearly 45,000 feet high, bringing lightning and rain.
+During the Bootleg Fire in Oregon in July 2021, the fire had created pyrocumulus clouds almost daily, with some reaching as high as 30000 ft; the fire also caused a pyrocumulonimbus cloud to form nearly 45000 ft high, bringing lightning and rain.

 2022 Hunga Tonga eruption

-The eruption of the Hunga Tonga created a 36 mile high Cumulonimbus flammagenitus cloud with vigorous lightning activity.
+The eruption of the Hunga Tonga created a 36 mi Cumulonimbus flammagenitus cloud with vigorous lightning activity.

+2026 France wildfires

+In late July 2026, wildfires in south-west France began to generate their own weather, with pyrocumulonimbus clouds creating lightning which started additional fires.
+It was the first time that phenomenon been observed in France.